hydro-informatics/hydro-informatics.github.io/pages/numerics/bm-post.md

 In *ParaView* (renders faster) or *QGIS*, look at all variables (`flow_velocity`, `water_depth`, and `water_surface`), explore their evolution over time, different coloring and answer the following questions:

 - Are the results are in a physically reasonable and meaningful range?
-- When did the simulation become stable?</br>To save time, the simulation duration can be shortened (*BASEMENT*'s `SIMULATION` tab), down to the time step when stability was reached.
+- When did the simulation become stable?<br>*To save time, the simulation duration can be shortened (*BASEMENT*'s `SIMULATION` tab), down to the time step when stability was reached.*
 - Are there particularities such as rapids that correspond (qualitatively) to field observations (are rapids on confinements and/or terrain drops)?
 - Zoom into the [final *tif* raster](#qgis-crayfish-final) and have a look at the triangulation artifacts.
 The artifacts are not realistic.
 How can the problem be addressed?